Scaless/enumbra/README.md

 # Generators

 #### CPP
 Generated code requires a minimum of C++11.
 Currently, `<array>` is the only fully required header in the generated output.

-TODO: Investigating replacing std::array with plain C-style arrays.
+There are no extra setup requirements, just drop the generated header(s) into your project.

-In the default config, `<cstdint>` is included.
+In the default enumbra_config, `<cstdint>` is included.
 These can be overridden in your enumbra config by specifying your own types.

+A warning to Visual Studio users: Iterating on enumbra generated output while the file is open in VS will massively inflate your `.vs` directory.
+Close VS while making changes or delete your `.vs` directory regularly.

+TODO: Investigating replacing std::array with plain C-style arrays to be fully free of the STL.

 #### Other Languages
 TBD